-You will be required to upload a curriculum vitae, list of publications, a statement of research interests and a supporting statement.
+You will be asked to upload a CV and a supporting statement.
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
 This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).